 \subsection{Local Q-functions}

-In this section, we define the local Q-functions for offline RL based on the local neighborhood corresponding to each state.
-We define $\cD$ as the dataset collecting all the offline transitions. \qs{\begin{definition}(Local $Q$-function Approximation) Given a transition $(s,a,r,s',a')\in\cD$, there exist $d, \Bar{d}>0$ such that any nearby transition $(\Bar{s}, \Bar{a}, \Bar{r}, \Bar{s}', \Bar{a}')\in\cD$ is defined as
+In this section, we define local Q-functions for offline RL based on the local neighborhood associated with each state.
+We let $\cD$ denote the dataset containing all offline transitions. \qs{\begin{definition}(Local $Q$-function Approximation) Given a transition $(s,a,r,s',a')\in\cD$, for some $d, \Bar{d}>0$, a nearby transition $(\Bar{s}, \Bar{a}, \Bar{r}, \Bar{s}', \Bar{a}')\in\cD$ is defined as

 For any transition $(\Bar{s}, \Bar{a}, \Bar{r}, \Bar{s}', \Bar{a}')\in\Omega^{(d,\Bar{d})}_s$, there exists an optimal uniform local weight vector $w^*_s$ such that the local $Q$-function approximation is defined as